-Gibraltar’s local economy is largely based on tourism, shipping and the financial sector, with plenty of opportunities available to expats with skill and experience in these areas.
+Gibraltar’s local economy is largely based on tourism, logistics and the financial sector, with plenty of opportunities available to expats with skill and experience in these areas.

-Gibraltar is an ideal assignment for many expats thanks to its convenient location and the fact that English is the language of business.
-EU and EEA citizens do not need a visa to live and work in Gibraltar.
-However, non-EEA citizens looking to take up employment will need work and residence permits to do so legally.
+Gibraltar is an ideal assignment for many expats, owing to its convenient location and the fact that English is the language of business.
+EU and EEA citizens looking to live and work in Gibraltar do not need a visa.
+However, non-EEA citizens will need work and residence permits to legally take up employment in the British territory.

 Job market in Gibraltar

 Thanks to Gibraltar's favourable tax conditions, the country's financial services – particularly offshore banking – is a thriving industry.

 Tourism is another major sector.
-With millions of tourists heading to Gibraltar each year, there's plenty of work to be found in this industry, especially in the busy summer months.
+With millions of visitors heading to Gibraltar each year, there's plenty of work for expats in this industry, especially during the busy summer months.

-Gibraltar has also become a global leader in the online gaming industry, thanks once again to its favourable tax climate, as well as other aspects such as reliable internet connectivity and a well-developed regulatory system.
+Gibraltar has also become a global leader in the online gaming industry.
+This is once again due to its favourable tax climate, as well as other aspects such as reliable internet connectivity and a well-developed regulatory system.
 Companies running online gambling are particularly prominent in Gibraltar.

 Finding a job in Gibraltar